yyihuang/DeepEP/README.md

 ## Notices

+#### Easier potential overall design

+Current DeepEP implementation uses queues for communication buffers which saves memory but introduces complexity and potential deadlocks.
+If you're implementing your own version based on DeepEP, consider using fixed-size buffers allocated to maximum capacity for simplicity and better performance.
+For a detailed discussion of this alternative approach, see https://github.com/deepseek-ai/DeepEP/issues/39.

 #### Undefined-behavior PTX usage

 - For extreme performance, we discover and use an undefined-behavior PTX usage: using read-only PTX `ld.global.nc.L1::no_allocate.L2::256B` to **read volatile data**.
 The PTX modifier `.nc` indicates that a non-coherent cache is used.
 But the correctness is tested to be guaranteed with `.L1::no_allocate` on Hopper architectures, and performance will be much better.
 The reason we guess may be: the non-coherent cache is unified with L1, and the L1 modifier is not just a hint but a strong option, so that the correctness can be guaranteed by no dirty data in L1.